PengNi/ccsmeth/README.md

   --threads THREADS, -p THREADS
                         number of threads to be used, default 10.
   --threads_call THREADS_CALL
-                        number of threads used to call with trained models, no more than threads/3 is suggested. default 3.
+                        number of threads used to call modifications with trained models, no more than threads/3 is suggested. default 3.
   --tseed TSEED         random seed for torch

 INPUT: